 Hello and welcome to SPOTLIGHT!

-In this brand new feature we will bring you the latest news from our partner schools.
+In this feature we will bring you the latest news and interesting insights from our partner schools.
 This won't be any old news, however.
 Instead, SPOTLIGHT will focus on the exciting, the unusual and the amusing.

 We hope you enjoy!